Amit-Aditaya/social_medial_app_graphql_postgres/README.md

 This is a social media app created with flutter, postgress and graphql

-please switch to the master branch to ge the source code
+please switch to the master branch to get the source code

 apk link: https://drive.google.com/file/d/17jEAwO_yJfgd2Vnm-elqZWMYND5RFBf2/view?usp=drive_link